-The South Atlantic Council believes that aquaculture should be included in the MSA to take advantage of the transparent, public Council process to address major issues such as siting, species to be cultivated, potential law enforcement impacts of a cultures species and wild catches of the same species, and permit review, including potential for leasing permits and financial guarantees for decommissioning a facility.
+The South Atlantic Council believes that aquaculture should be included in the MSA to take advantage of the transparent, public Council process to address major issues such as siting, species to be cultivated, potential law enforcement impacts of a cultured species and wild catches of the same species, and permit review including leasing and financial guarantees for decommissioning a facility.
 The States are an important partner and most aquaculture currently occurs in State waters.
 Expansion of aquaculture should explicitly recognize State jurisdiction and provide additional funding for State capacity to participate in the process.
-Any Council without an Aquaculture FMP should be provided additional funding to develop an Aquaculture FMP to address major issues while leaving the details and implementation to our Federal and State partners.

 The South Atlantic Council recognizes that there are several types of environmental risks associates with marine aquaculture.
 Federal, state, and local regulatory agencies should evaluate these risks as they develop and implement permitting and monitoring processes for the aquaculture industry.
+The

-The Council specifically recognizes the following potential interactions between marine aquaculture and essential fish habitat (EFH):
+Council specifically recognizes the following potential interactions between marine aquaculture and essential fish habitat (EFH):